How to Properly Apply a CAT Tourniquet: A Skill That Saves Lives

 • Family emergency bags

-Equip with Confidence: ViTAC Solutions
+Equip with Confidence - ViTAC Solutions

 At ViTAC, we don’t believe in average kits or cheap bandaid boxes.
 We build mission-ready first aid systems, tested by U.S. Army Green Berets, designed for the realities of everyday life and worst-case scenarios.